gaileyleseman/dwa-visualization/README.md

     1. _Target Heading:_ a measure of progress towards the goal location.

         To consider the dynamics of the rotation, the bot heading is computed at the position which the robot will reach when exerting maximal deceleration after the next time interval.
+        The target heading is maximal when the robot heading is aligned with the goal heading.

     2. _Clearance:_ the distance to the closest obstacle on the path.

         If there is no obstacle on the path this value is set to a large constant.

     3. _Velocity:_ projection of the translational velocity v

     All three factors are normalized to [0,1] and multiplied with a gain.
+    The sum of the three factors is maximized to find the optimal path.

  1. ``` bot.update_state(v, omega)```

     The robot state is updated based on the optimal velocity inputs.

  1. This process is repeated until the robot has reached the goal location.

-#### Visualization

 #### Collision Detection

-## Further Improvements
+## Possible improvements?
 - Add an extra margin around obstacles to avoid collision.
 - Normalize the values based on the minimal and maximal values of the admissible paths of that time interval.